MicrosoftDocs/azure-stack-docs/azure-stack/operator/remote-support.md

 Use **ExpireInDay** parameter to set the duration of the session.
 In the example, consent expires in one day.
 After one day, remote access cannot be established.

-You can set **ExpireInDay** a minimum duration of 15 minutes and a maximum of 14 days
+You can set **ExpireInDay** a minimum duration of 15 minutes and a maximum of 14 days.

 To set **ExpireInDay** for for increments less than one day, use decimals.
 For example, if want to enable remote support for 12 hours use `-ExpireInDay 0.5`.